-Sulphites are used, above all in winemaking, to control fermentation and keep them stable during the bottling process.
+Sulphites are used, above all in winemaking, to control fermentation and keep wines stable during the bottling process.
 There are four crucial stages in wine production where sulphur is widely used.

 During harvest: Sodium metabisulphite is often used to inhibit wild yeasts as well as prevent oxidisation and premature fermentation.
 It is mainly used here as method of disinfection to stop burst grapes from turning bad and, therefore, is totally unnecessary if the grapes are picked carefully and in small batches so as to not to get squashed under their own weight.

 During pressing: Sulphur can be added here to stop fermentation from wild yeasts so that the winemaker can choose which yeasts they wish fermentation to happen under: so that the wine can ferment under specially selected yeasts.

 During fermentation: Sulphur can be added at any stage of fermentation although winemakers often add it towards the end so as to prevent malolactic fermentation (the transformation of tart tasting malic into softer tasting lactic acid), mainly in red wines.

 During bottling: To prevent the wine oxidising in the bottle, winemakers often add sulphur during the bottling process.

 These are considered the ‘classic’ methods used by those who want to eliminate as many risks as possible in the winemaking process.